donadigo/TMInterfacePublic/docs.md

 ## Variables
 * `speed`  - Controls the speed of the entire game.
 You can use a float value to set the speed to a lower value than 1.
 Setting the speed to very high values like `100` may result in skipping inputs by the game which can cause desyncs.
 This is not because TMInterface cannot apply inputs at this speed, but because the game will intentionally stop reading input state at each tick.
 By default this is `1`.

 * `replay_speed` - Controls the speed of the game while replaying inputs loaded with a `replay` command.
-The speed will be automatically managed when using `replay` command to allow for quick run resetting & attempts.
-The speed will be applied at the beggining of the run and reset 1 second before the specified time used in the `replay` command.
+The speed will be automatically managed when using the `replay` command to allow for quick run resetting & attempts.
+The speed will be applied at the beginning of the run and reset 1 second before the specified time used in the `replay` command.
 If no time specified, the speed will not be reset.
 By default this is `1`.

 * `countdown_speed` - Controls the speed of the countdown phase.
 The speed will be automatically applied only for the countdown, simulating a faster countdown seen in TM2020.
 Note that this is not modifying the internal countdown time offset and only setting the global speed.
 The former is possible but not desired, since it affects the physics in some cases.
 By default this is `5`.